open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>datasetName</b></td>
         <td>string</td>
         <td>
-          datasetName is Name of the dataset stored as metadata -> name on the dataset for Flocker should be c<br/>
+          datasetName is Name of the dataset stored as metadata -> name on the dataset for Flocker should be considered as deprecated<br/>
         </td>
         <td>false</td>
       </tr><tr>